neyhartj/qgdemo/README.md

 ## Description

-A shiny web-app to illustrate the introductory concepts in Quantitative Genetics
+A shiny web-app to illustrate the introductory concepts in quantitative genetics.
+This app was first designed for the HORT/AGRO 4401 course at the University of Minnesota, however it may be widely applicable.

 ## Setup